Key takeaways

 Fintech

 Finance is a sphere where both a vendor and a user want to feel secure.
-When planning main features of a Fintech app, think of beginners who are afraid to do something wrong, push unnecessary buttons and lose their money because the app is too confusing.
+When planning main features of a Fintech app, think of beginners who are being cautious in a new ecosystem, being concerned they could lose their money, if the app looks too confusing.

 When we developed a multi-currency crypto wallet Broex our goal was to make an easy-to-use tool with intuitive design, navigation, and interface patterns familiar to most users.
 The created app turned out to be clear and user-friendly, which is a must for a Fintech startup.